Becoming a MORE confident digital citizen: online and on your computer

 • Becoming confident on Facebook, Twitter and Instagram: for complete beginners

-• Becoming confident with mobile data: managing and syncing your files across your laptop, smartphone and tablet
+• Becoming confident and secure with mobile data: safely managing and syncing your files and accounts across your computer, smartphone and tablet

 • Becoming confident in digital security: how to protect your data and privacy on your PC, Internet and smartphone